 Activity releases endorphins, the brain’s natural feel-good chemicals.
 You don’t have to exercise like an Olympic athlete to benefit from the stress-relief benefits of exercise either.
 Twenty minutes of walking around your neighborhood, the dog park, or even inside the mall or grocery store can override your stress response.
 Some people find that they benefit when they get off the bus a stop early during their morning commute, just to have a chance to walk for a few minutes.

 If you can’t or don’t care to walk, you can also try a simple breathing exercise that interferes with your body’s stress result and has been proven to clear heads within minutes.
 When learning how to relieve stress, this is one technique you can do while you’re sitting at your desk or taking a restroom break.

+When learning how to relieve stress, don’t forget about human touch.
 Some researchers picked up on the idea that touch helps relieve stress when they realized how much time apes spend grooming each other.
 Since then, plenty of research has backed up the idea that a massage or even a hug or holding hands triggers natural stress relief and improves physical health markers.

 If you live alone and don’t have the budget or time for a regular massage, you can still find some non-creepy ways to experience the benefits of physical touch.
 Splurge for an occasional manicure, pedicure, or facial.
 You’re worth it, and these little luxuries can help you calm down.

 Are you a natural introvert, living alone in a new city, or simply somebody who tends to isolate yourself when you feel anxious?
 Either way, you’ve got to accept the fact that you’re a social animal who probably needs to spend some time with other people to feel complete.
 You don’t suddenly have to change your personality or force yourself into uncomfortable social situations to connect with other people.